luo-yuanfu/is-despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

-# Tutorial on Using DESPOT
+# Tutorial on Using IS-DESPOT

+## 0. Before Reading
+IS-DESPOT uses the same API with DESPOT.
+In the following, we will first provide the tutorial on using DESPOT, and then introduce the new features in IS-DESPOT and the steps needed to use IS-DESPOT.

 ## 1. Overview